dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 ## Sentiment Analysis

-Julia Silge and David Robinson have put together an excellent online reference on text mining at [https://www.tidytextmining.com/](Text Mining with R) so with some slight work can follow their analyses with email data.
+Julia Silge and David Robinson have put together an excellent online reference on text mining at [Text Mining with R](https://www.tidytextmining.com/) so with some slight work can follow their analyses with email data.
 Using their `tidytext` package, quickly see a lot of html formatting tags still made it past my `gsub()` gauntlet.

 ```r
 tidy_emails <-